Asuka124/lilSnake/README.md

 Snake body: array from Colllection-C: https://github.com/srdja/Collections-C.git

 Issues waiting to fix:
-1. draw the wall
+1. draw the wall: vertical space is wider
 2. more cute snake 🐍 and food ⭐
 3. add obstacles 🌵
+4. address of initial appearance is ramdom, so sometimes snake born at the wall